James Hogan (businessman): Gulf Air

-CEO of Etihad Airways
+Etihad Airways

 On 10 September 2006, he was appointed president and CEO of Etihad Airways, the UAE flag carrier based in Abu Dhabi.
 He oversaw Etihad's rapid growth to serving 86 passenger and cargo destinations in the Middle East, Africa, Europe, Asia, Australia, and the Americas, operating a fleet of 120 aircraft.

 Etihad reported its first full-year net profit in 2011, of $14 million, in line with its strategic plan goals announced in 2006.
 In February 2013 the airline announced a net profit of $42 million for 2012.

 He oversaw Etihad's strategy of creating a network through acquisitions of minority stakes in other airlines, specifically Air Berlin (29.21%), Air Seychelles (40%), Aer Lingus (2.987%), Virgin Australia (24.9%), Air Serbia (49%), Darwin Airline (33%), Jet Airways (24%) and Alitalia (49%).

 On 27 April 2016 Etihad reported a net profit of US$103 million for 2015.
 In May, the management structure was reshuffled, as Hogan became CEO of the airline's parent company, Etihad Aviation Group.
 Peter Baumgartner, formerly the airline's Chief Commercial Officer, became CEO of the airline, reporting to Hogan.
 In December Handelsblatt Global reported that Hogan was going to be dismissed after a "failed spree of acquisitions in Europe."

 On 24 January 2017, the Etihad Aviation Group Board of Directors announced that Hogan (along with Group CFO James Rigney) would be stepping down "in the second half of 2017".
 Former CEO Peter Baumgartner returned as acting CEO of the group as it faced mounting losses from its investments in Air Berlin and Alitalia.
 On 2 May 2017 Alitalia filed for bankruptcy.
 Hogan and Rigney left Etihad later that month.
 On 27 July Etihad reported a loss of US$1.873 billion for 2016.
 On 15 August Air Berlin filed for bankruptcy after Etihad withdrew its financial support.
 Etihad reported a net loss of US$1.52 billion for 2017.

+Knighthood Global

 Hogan is now the founder and chairman of Knighthood Capital, based in Switzerland.